FailAcademy/learning/adp-london/_projects/04-react-native.md

 **Enhance UX:**

-* [ ] Cache requests made to the Firebase app to improve performance
 * [ ] Add a custom splash screen and app icon for iOS and Android

 **Include a Map scene:**